yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration.md

 `listen_address` - this is the URL that Prometheus can pull data from.

 > **NOTE**: When running Prometheus as a Docker image then remove `localhost` from `listen_address`.
 For example: `"listen_address": ":9090"`.

+#### Kafka Config

+* broker: The list of brokers used to discover the partitions available on the kafka cluster.
+E.g. "localhost:9092"
+* ssl: SSL config object to make connection secure.
+It has the following fields:
+  * enabled: Enables SSL connection.
+  * insecure_skip_verify: Controls whether the pump client verifies the kafka server's certificate chain and host name.
+* client_id: Unique identifier for client connections established with Kafka.
+* topic: The topic that the writer will produce messages to.
+* timeout: Timeout is the maximum amount of time will wait for a connect or write to complete.
+* compressed: Enable "github.com/golang/snappy" codec to be used to compress Kafka messages.
+By default is false
+* meta_data: Can be used to set custom metadata inside the kafka message

 ### Multiple Pumps